 William St. Claire was the first Grand Master of the Masonic Grand Lodge of Scotland.

-Clearly there is some sort of tie between his faith, his work with Freemasonry and the Rosslyn Chapel.
+Clearly, there is some sort of tie between his faith, his work with Freemasonry, and the Rosslyn Chapel.

-Excavations show that St. Claire had intended for the chapel to have been in the shape of a cross, but unfortunately he died before the chapel was completed (around 1485).
+Excavations show that St. Claire had intended for the chapel to have been in the shape of a cross, but unfortunately, he died before the chapel was completed (around 1485).

-By the time of the Scottish Reformation (1560) the Chapel was fully abandoned.
-Soon there after, it was left in ruin, overtaken by natural elements.
 Ceilings collapsed, green moss grew on the walls, and the entire building began to look run down.

-It wasn’t until 1842, when the chapel was visited by Queen Victoria that it would be brought back to life.
 The Queen could see the beauty beyond the destruction and made it a priority to bring it back to its original glory.

 By 1862, the chapel was once again in service, but this time under the jurisdiction of the Scottish Episcopal Church.

-Unique Features of Rosslyn Chapel
+Rosslyn Chapel Monkey

-While the outside of Rosslyn Chapel is beautiful, the interior has many unique features you will want to take time to admire.
+While the outside of Rosslyn Chapel is beautiful, the interior has many unique features you will want to take the time to admire.

 The details are pretty intricate and were not placed there without purpose.
 St. Claire wanted to make sure that those who saw them paid attention to them.

-These are just a sampling of the many curiosities found in Rosyln Chapel.
 If you attend the guided tour, most likely you will be told about the legend of the apprentice pillar.
 If not, here it is:

 Legend of the Apprentice Pillar

-Rosslyn Chapel has 14 leviathan stone pillars which form twelve pointed arches.The Apprentice Pillar is the most impressive and has a story to go along with it.
+Rosslyn Chapel has 14 leviathan stone pillars which form twelve pointed arches.
+The Apprentice Pillar is the most impressive and has a story to go along with it.

 It is said that it was done by an apprentice of the stonemason in charge of the chapel construction.